maxammann/blog/content/posts/2019-31-03-install-ros-virtual-arm.md

 * `sudo apt install python-pip`
 * `sudo pip install -U catkin_pkg`\\
   Note: This is not recommended because packages installed by pip override those from apt.
-In this case we need to do this becasuse the version provided by apt is [not working](https://github.com/ros/catkin/issues/956)
+In this case we need to do this because the version provided by apt is [not working](https://github.com/ros/catkin/issues/956)
 * `sudo apt install python-rosdep python-rosinstall-generator python-wstool python-rosinstall build-essential`
 * `sudo rosdep init`